In this Restaurant Impossible episode, Robert Irvine visits Whiskey Creek Steakhouse in Keyport, Washington.

 The couple brought back the old restaurant with the old menu, live music and the kitsch decor.

-They told the local press that they had made a mistake appearing on the show and regretted many of the changes made during the show.
+They told the local press that they had made a mistake appearing on the show.

-Reviews after the episode was filmed were mixed with complaints on service, small portions and inflated prices.
+There were complaints on service, small portions and inflated prices.

-The previous location was sold, probably due to the increase in value of the space following the revamp in the episode.
+At a high price, probably due to the increase in value of the space following the revamp.

-Pat and Karan retired in November 2013, passing the business to their employees.
+Pat and Karan retired in November 2013.

 Whiskey Creek Steakhouse closed in August 2016.